emradbuba/learning-project/README.md

 <details>
 <summary><code>em.find</code></summary>

-> Find the entity in database and adds it to the context if not already exist
+> Find the entity in database and adds it to the context if not already exist. <br>
+> If already exists in context, the object from context will be returned.
+> Every entity object can be uniquely identified and retrieved by the combination of its class and its primary key.
 </details>
 <details>
 <summary><code>em.remove</code></summary>